 Kicking off Winterfest is the Gatlinburg Chili Cookoff that serves up friendly competition with all kinds of chilis you can sample.
 Plus, there’s live entertainment and the grand lighting ceremony that showcases millions of sparkling lights throughout the city.
 Admission is usually about $10 per person.

 Gatlinburg’s Festival of Trees | Nov 24-28

-Benefiting the Boys & Girls Club of the Smoky Mountains and the Gatlinburg Chamber Foundation Scholarship Fund, this end-of-fall event rings in the Christmas season with tons of beautiful tree displays, activities for kids, choir performances, good food, and Santa himself!
+Benefiting the Boys & Girls Club of the Smoky Mountains and the Gatlinburg Chamber Foundation Scholarship Fund, Gatlinburg’s Festival of Trees is an end-of-fall event that rings in the Christmas season with tons of beautiful tree displays, activities for kids, choir performances, good food, and Santa himself!
 Admission is FREE, though donations are always appreciated.

 Oh yeah, car shows are a staple in the Smokies and must-visit Pigeon Forge events this fall!
 Car enthusiasts and gear heads unite in a sea of hot rods, rare car parts, fun souvenirs, and friendly competitions.

 Shades of the Past Hot Rod Roundup | Sep 9-10